Pattern-Seeking Animals

 Pattern-Seeking Animals is an American progressive rock supergroup formed in 2018 by Ted Leonard, Dave Meros, John Boegehold and Jimmy Keegan; all of whom are current and former members and collaborators of fellow progressive rock ensemble Spock's Beard.

 Name

 About the band's name, Leonard said in an interview:

 History

 The band was put together to perform some music that Boegehold had been writing in 2018, with Leonard and Meros co-writing some of the material.
 They eventually agreed to turn it into a band and now intend to release one album every year and go on tour with additional session musicians.

 After signing with Inside Out Music, the band released its first, self-titled album on July 5, 2019.
 The second album, Prehensile Tales, came out less than a year later, on May 15, 2020, and was positively reviewed by Prog.

 Their third album, Only Passing Through, was released on April 1, 2022.
+Their fourth album, Spooky Action at a Distance, was released on October 27, 2023.